3pnguyen/lionstride-inventeam-2026/README.md

 * V6 - 11.5.25: Revert back to one matrix and increase matrix size with more hardware
 * V7 - 11.5.25: Revisions of V6 with better and more hardware
 * V8 - 11.6.25: KiCad representation of V7
-* V9 - 11.12.25: Seperated V8 setup into hierarchical sheeets for modular setup
+* V9 - 11.12.25: Separated V8 setup into hierarchical sheets for modular setup
 * V10 - 11.14.25: Moved matrix into hierarchical sheet + more revisions
 * V11 - 11.20.25: Refined hierarchical schematics more
 * V12 - 11.27.25: More refinement w/ filtering on the ADCs